Atlantichan/PCVD-A-Dataset-of-Point-Cloud-Video-for-Dynamic-Human-Interaction/README.md

 ## Dataset Availability

-The full dataset will be made publicly available after the paper is accepted.
-Please check back later for access to the complete dataset.
-For now, we provide a subset of the data for review and reproducibility purposes.
+Due to the large volume of data, the remaining portions of the dataset will be uploaded progressively.
+We are committed to ensuring the completeness and accessibility of the dataset, and we appreciate your patience as we finalize the upload process.

 ## License